 Air Purifiers are becoming increasingly popular in the family home as people learn about the health benefits they can provide.
 But how do you find the best air cleaner for your home?
-Groom+Style’s review of the top 5 best air purifiers has you covered!
+Your House Garden’s review of the top 5 best air purifiers has you covered!

 The days when air purifiers were a “novelty” item you’d see at Sharper Image, and only actually used by the chronically ill or germaphobes, are long gone.
 Today, most people understand that the presence of allergens and pollutants in their home can cause real health problems, and sales of home air purifiers are at an all-time high.